Former president appears in front of International Criminal Court on charges related to post-election violence.

 The majority of Gbagbo’s entourage are in prison or under house arrest, including his ministers and the former first lady.

-Tens of thousands of his supporters are still in refugee camps in neighbouring Ghana and Liberia where they fled after Ouattara’s forces seized Abidjan.
+Tens of thousands of his supporters are still in refugee camps in neighboring Ghana and Liberia where they fled after Ouattara’s forces seized this commercial capital.